-- A spark plug is one of the first few components that activate in your car the moment you interact with the ignition switch.
+- A spark plug is one of the first components that activates in your car the moment you press the ignition switch.

-- Spark plugs ignite the gasoline and air being supplied in the combustion chambers.
+- Spark plugs ignite the gasoline and air that are supplied in the combustion chambers.

-- A spark plug is a small device typically made of high-nickel alloys, aluminum oxide ceramic, and steel wire as its main materials.
+- A spark plug is a small device typically made of high-nickel alloys, aluminum oxide ceramic, and steel wire.

-- A typical spark plug has at least eight subparts: two electrodes, insulator tip, threads, gasket, shell, insulator, and terminal.
+- A typical spark plug has at least eight subparts: two electrodes, an insulator tip, threads, a gasket, shell, insulator, and a terminal.

-- There are four types of spark plug: copper, iridium, platinum, and double platinum.
+- There are four types of spark plugs: copper, iridium, platinum, and double platinum.

-- The most common cause of spark issue is a fouled spark plug because of grime deposits, which can happen if there’s always oil on the spark plug.
+- The most common spark plug issue is a fouled spark plug due to grime deposits, which can happen if there’s always oil on the spark plug.

-- Some consequences of running with a bad spark plug are poor fuel economy, lack of power especially during acceleration, difficulty starting, misfire, and bad idling behavior.
+- A bad spark plug can lead to poor fuel economy, lack of power especially during acceleration, difficulty starting, misfire, and bad idling behavior.

-A spark plug is one of the first few components that activate in your car the moment you interact with the ignition switch.
-Aside from that, it also works constantly for as long as your engine is running.
-Without the spark plug, it would be impossible for the engine to ignite the gasoline and air mixture.
+A spark plug is one of the first components that activates in your car the moment you press the ignition switch.
+It will work constantly for as long as your engine is running.

 What is a spark plug?

-A spark plug is a small device typically made of high-nickel alloys, aluminum oxide ceramic, and steel wire as it’s main materials.
-It is considered as one of the smallest but most important components of a car.
-They mount right on top of the cylinder and are crucial for supplying your engine the spark it needs to ignite the fuel as it gets compressed.
+A spark plug is a small device typically made of high-nickel alloys, aluminum oxide ceramic, and steel wire.
+It's one of a vehcile's smallest but most crucial components.
+Spark plugs mount right on top of the cylinder and are crucial for giving your engine the spark it needs to ignite the fuel as it's compressed.
 The spark plug does this by creating a tiny arc of electric charge between the two electrodes found on its tip.

-Another function of the spark plug, which most people are not aware of, is that it acts as a heat exchanger.
-It does so by absorbing excessive thermal energy and passing it to the cooling system.
+A spark plug also acts as a heat exchanger.
+It absorbs excessive thermal energy and passes it to the cooling system.

 How does a spark plug work?

-Before jumping right into how a spark plug works, you have to first know what parts comprise an assembly.
-A typical spark plug has at least eight subparts: two electrodes, insulator tip, threads, gasket, shell, insulator, and terminal.
+A typical spark plug has at least eight subparts: two electrodes, an insulator tip, threads, a gasket, shell, insulator, and a terminal.
 The assembly hooks up to a high-voltage power source, which is the ignition coil.
 The electric current coming from the coil causes a voltage difference between the center and side electrodes, leading to a spark.
-It may sound simple but it’s more complex in detail so let us break it down for you.

 Before a spark is born in between the two electrodes, the gas between the gap needs to get ionized.
 For this to happen, the voltage needs to surpass the dielectric strength of the gas.
 This can only happen as the voltage rises.
 Ionized, the gas can now act as a conductor and allow the electrons to transfer from one electrode to the other, forming an arc across the gap.
 The gas then expands as the temperature in the spark channel rises and causes a small explosion.

 Combustion happens when the small explosion caused by the expanding gases in the spark channel comes in contact with the compressed fuel and air mixture.
-A larger ball of fire takes place, which pushes the piston down so the process could start again.
-This keeps on happening thousands of times in one minute, which only shows how rigid and heat-resistant spark plugs should be.
+A larger ball of fire takes place, which pushes the piston down so that the process can start again.
+Spark plugs must be rigid and heat-resistant, because this process repeats thousands of times in a single minute.

 Types of spark plugs